uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-generic-issuer.md

 }
 ```

-# Development
+# Development instructions

-Instructions for the development of this component can be found in the [repository](https://github.com/swiyu-admin-ch/eidch-issuer-agent-management).
+Instructions for the development of the swiyu Generic Issuer can be found in the [GitHub repository](https://github.com/swiyu-admin-ch/eidch-issuer-agent-management).